libateq/tryton-documentation/administration/configuration/options.rst

     .. ::

         database://username:password@host:port/

+    For historic reasons a default value for this option can be provided using the ``TRYTOND_DATABASE_URI`` environment variable.

     Connections to PostgreSQL databases can be done over TCP/IP and Unix domain sockets, here are a few examples.